View on GitHub

 default_interval = "1s"

-# Check interval for the configuration file itself
+# Interval to check for changes in the configuration file itself

 config_check_interval = "1s"